agjs/iTerm2-with-ZSH/README.md

 # 🤖 iterm2 with ZSH

-(My Windows 10 Setup with [ConEmu](https://conemu.github.io/) is not included.
+- (My Windows 10 Setup with [ConEmu](https://conemu.github.io/) is not included.
 I might do it in the future.)
+- Included setup should work on both, macOS and Linux

 ---

 <img src="./assets/images/setup.png" alt="iTerm2 with ZSH">

+## Preface

+Even if you don't fully appreciate the style and feel of the entire setup, I do truly believe that it can give you a good starting point to further style and configure things to your likings.
+I have spent significant time playing with various setups and tools and I believe that this one can satisfy needs of most workflows.

+---

 ## Tools